brendanm12345/TinyAlert/README.md

 ```
 You should see an output like `17,21,11 * * * /Users/...`.

-2. Verify that when the cron job triggers, the script will execute successfully
+2. Execute the run script manually to werify that when the cron job triggers, it will work:
 ```bash
 ./run-checker.sh
 ```